jjumadinova/janyljumadinova/content/post/schedule.md

 # Online Office Hours

-After you schedule office hour via Google calendar but you prefer to meet over Google Meet, please send me a Discord message so I can set up a video link in advance.
+If you prefer or need to meet over Google Meet, please send me a Discord message so I can set up a video link in advance of our scheduled appointment.

 # Meeting outside Office Hours